silvercart/silvercart/docs/en/01_Techbase/01_Develop/03_The_Plugin_System.md

 	:::php
 	<?php
-	Object::add_extension('{OBJECT_NAME}', 'SilvercartPluginObjectExtension');
+    use SilverCart\Model\Plugins\PluginObjectExtension;
+	{OBJECT_FQN}::add_extension(PluginObjectExtension::class);

-This is needed so that calls from templates to the method “SilvercartPlugin” are possible.
+This is needed so that calls from templates to the method “Plugin” are possible.

-We use this mechanism ourselves for the core objects, e.g. the “SilvercartOrder” object is added in SilverCart's “_config.php”:
+We use this mechanism ourselves for the core objects, e.g. the “Order” object is added in SilverCart's “_config.php”:

 	:::php
-	Object::add_extension('SilvercartOrder', 'SilvercartPluginObjectExtension');
+    use SilverCart\Model\Order\Order;
+    use SilverCart\Model\Plugins\PluginObjectExtension;
+	Order::add_extension(PluginObjectExtension::class);